alessandrobigiotti/micro-credentials-smart-contracts/README.md

 In order to correctly deploy smart contracts, the truffle.js file must be configured by specifying the private key of the account responsible for the deployments in the blockchain (privateKey: it must be the owner account of the ELearningPlatform smart contract).
 Once this is done, you must specify the blockchain on which you want to deploy.
 To do so, it is necessary to indicate the chain ID, the gas to be used, the connection URL and the address (it must relate to the private key specified above).

-To allow the deployment of [EVM contract in Fabric](https://archive.trufflesuite.com/docs/truffle/how-to/distributed-ledger-support/hyperledger-evm/), it is needed to specify
+To allow the deployment of [EVM contract in Fabric](https://archive.trufflesuite.com/docs/truffle/how-to/distributed-ledger-support/hyperledger-evm/), it is needed to remove the comment in the line ```type: "fabric-evm"```

 ### Install node modules